-- A quiet word or gesture to show approval - A comment in a pupil's copy or homework journal - A visit to another member of Staff or to the Principal for commendation - A word of praise in front of a group or class - Delegating some special responsibility or privilege - A mention to parent, written or verbal communication - 'Bualadh Bos' in class or special mention at assembly. - Weekly classroom rewards e.g. Golden Time - Whole school Monthly reward RARA and RAKA
+- A quiet word praising specific effort/gesture to acknowledge/show appreciation. - A positive comment e.g. descriptive praise in a pupil's copy. - A visit to another member of Staff or to the principal for commendation - Positive feedback in front of a group or class&/opportunity to present work. - Delegated some special responsibility or privilege. - A mention to parent, written or verbal communication. - 'Bualadh Bos' in class or special mention at assembly - Whole class systems may be used to motivate and reward good efforts/behavior, at teachers' discretion. - At times, the whole school reward.
+For example, following a month of working on improving a targeted behavior e.g., polite greetings, walking quietly on the left-hand side, a whole class may be selected by the whole staff to receive a reward e.g., funky sock day, games hour.